tytydraco/yessleep/out/Henry_silly_face.md

 Henry silly face, said why don’t you like clowns I told him I think they’re kind of stupid.
 Henry looked at me and furiously whispered you’re a bad kid don’t you know that

-He didn’t walked away.
+He then walked away.
 I was kind of weirded out by this, but I didn’t want to ruin the party so I kept it to myself and when it was time for us to open presents

 Charlie’s mom has anyone seen Charlie because apparently he disappeared I thought to myself that Henry was talking a lot to Charlie so I thought that maybe Henry took him